minlanyu/cs243-site/README.md

 ## Overview

 This is a graduate-level course on computer networks, offering an in-depth exploration of selected advanced topics in networked systems.
-We will discuss the latest developments across the entire networking stack, the interactions between networks and high-level applications, and their connections with other system components such as compute and storage.
+We will discuss the latest developments across the entire networking stack, the interactions between networks and high-level applications, and their connections with other system components such as computing and storage.

 In this year's edition, we will use machine learning as a prime example to understand its unique requirements and challenges in the context of networking.
 As machine learning applications increasingly rely on larger models and faster accelerators, the demand for enhanced networking capabilities becomes imperative.
-Throughout this course, we will study cutting edge networking solutions and principles for  co-designing networks with compute and storage, to meet the evolving needs of machine learning applications.
+Throughout this course, we will study cutting-edge networking solutions and principles for  co-designing networks with computing and storage, to meet the evolving needs of machine learning applications.
 The course will include lectures, in-class presentations, paper discussions, and a research project.

 - Instructor: Minlan Yu
+- Guest instructor: Tushar Krishna (who will join some class discussions and provide feedback for course projects)
-- Lecture time: TuTh 11:15am to 12:30pm
+- Lecture time: TuTh 11:15 am to 12:30 pm
 - Location: SEC 1.402
-- Office hour: Tu 10-11am, SEC 4.415
+- Office hours: Tu 10-11 am, SEC 4.415
 - Teaching fellows: Qianru Lao qianrulao@fas.harvard.edu; Shiji Xin sxin@fas.harvard.edu
 - Prerequisite: This course has no prerequisites.
-Since this course will focus on reading papers on latest topics in networking, you will need to be able to pick up the relevant background for each topic from textbooks or online materials.
+Since this course will focus on reading papers on the latest topics in networking, you will need to be able to pick up the relevant background for each topic from textbooks or online materials.
 - Recommended prep: system programming at the level of CS 61 or CS 143 or CS 145.

 ## Infrastructure Notes